raugfer/bitcoin-onion/README.md

 This repository provides the setup needed for running a Bitcoin block explorer on the Tor network, with minimal effort.

+## Usage

+(Make sure you have [Docker installed](https://github.com/raugfer/bitcoin-onion#prerequisite).)

+Clone this repository and enter its folder:

+    $ git clone https://github.com/raugfer/bitcoin-onion && cd bitcoin-onion

+To initiate the block explorer, use the following command:

+    $ ./bitcoin-start --daemon

+To terminate the block explorer, gracefully, use the following command:

+    $ ./bitcoin-stop

+To retrieve the block explorer .onion address, use the following command:

+    $ cat datadir/onion/hostname

 ## Overview

 This is a Docker image furnished with a couple of scripts to start and stop it.